gsomani/puzzle_janestreet/README.md

 - Testing our parsed Verilog (Verilator + GTWave)
 - Mapping out the logic that drives `success`
     - The entire logic for evaluating `success` runs periodically every 122 clock cycles - so that hints that the winning `I` is indeed 122 bits long!
-    - Compiling a CNF (AKA Conjunctive Normal Form, a canonical way of listing complex boolean expressions) expression for `success`
+    - Compiling a CNF expression for `success`
+        - (CNF: Conjunctive Normal Form, a canonical way of listing complex boolean expressions in product-of-sum clauses)
 - Running a SAT solver (we used `minisat`) to examine satisfiability of the `success` flag

 NOTE: Although the solution here relies on a SAT solver, we are interested mapping out the full chip (See [Open Threads and Future Work](#open-threads-and-future-work))